 This category is open to UK general counsel and their teams from any industry sector.
 Tying in with our annual GC Powerlist report and event, this award will be presented to the team that can demonstrate outstanding performance on behalf of the company, either through innovative use of its own resources or effective management of external law firms.

-This new award recognises the performance of a pre-eminent London-based team in a single international arbitration matter, be that acting for private corporates, investors, state-owned enterprises and states themselves in international commercial arbitration or investment treaty arbitration.
+The winner of this award will demonstrate pre-eminent advice in a single international arbitration matter, be that acting for private corporates, investors, state-owned enterprises or states themselves in international commercial arbitration or investment treaty arbitration.

-The most outstanding law firms of the last 12 months make the shortlist in this, our most prestigious award.
+The most outstanding UK law firms of the last 12 months make the shortlist in this, our most prestigious award.
 Judges will be looking for firms that have taken the market by storm and have achieved more than their direct competitors and peers.
 Achievements may include the successful development of new practice areas, expansion into new international or domestic markets, new client wins, the completion of a strategic merger or acquisition, improved financial performance, or a successful recruitment policy.

 Open to law firms, the Bar, alternative legal providers and in-house teams, this award will recognise the institutions that have consistently thought creatively or broken new ground in the provision and resourcing of legal services.
 Important factors will be fresh approaches in creating and delivering legal products, including utilising technology and new business models.

 This award recognises the top private client teams in the country handling high-value work in the areas of estates, charities, family, contentious and non-contentious trusts and probate, as well as personal tax, particularly to high-net-worth individuals and families.

 The winner in this category must demonstrate an ability to land the most significant mandates in an incredibly competitive market for private equity-backed deals.
 Judges will look for evidence of an ability to move with the market and stand out from competitors in the most eye-catching transactions.

 For this award, judges will look for a standout example of real estate-related work, including financing, development or construction, or cases and transactions in planning, environment and regeneration areas.

 This award recognises teams that have played a critical role on the most complex restructuring mandates of the year.
-In choosing winners in this category, judges will be looking for clear examples of innovation and where the lawyers have achieved crucial outcomes for their clients.
+In choosing the winners in this category, judges will be looking for clear examples of innovation and where the lawyers have achieved crucial outcomes for their clients.

-Tying in with our annual GC Powerlist report in recognising outstanding achievement by in-house lawyers below group general counsel level, this award will focus on the rising stars tipped for great things by their colleagues, peers and advisers.
+Tying in with our annual GC Powerlist report in recognising outstanding achievements by in-house lawyers below group general counsel level, this award will focus on the rising stars tipped for great things by their colleagues, peers and advisers.

 The winner of this category must demonstrate market-leading commercial or regulatory expertise through advice on a specific, IP, technology or media case or transaction.